qiime2/docs/source/tutorials/importing.rst

 .. _`multiplexed barcode in seq import`:

-Multiplexed single-end FASTQ with barcode in sequence
+Multiplexed single-end FASTQ with barcodes in sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Format description
 ******************

-Users with multiplexed single-ended barcode in sequence reads should have:
+Users with multiplexed single-ended barcodes in sequence reads should have:

 1. one ``fastq.gz`` file, containing records from multiple samples,
 2. one :doc:`metadata <metadata>` file with a column of per-sample barcodes for use in FASTQ demultiplexing